 - capital-related purchases (for example printers, office equipment)

 - connectivity infrastructure (Points of Presence, fibre optics, transfer stations and satellite dishes)

 - information technology hardware not directly related to the project

 - software development (developing new, custom software instead of using off-the-shelf products)

 - specialized equipment for individuals (wheelchairs, ramps, hearing/vision devices and equipment)

 - long-term salaries and benefits for staff on the program or project team

 - travel assistance for government, municipal, for-profit, or educational institution staff

-To determine whether an estimated expenditure is eligible, please contact Status of Women at email@example.com before submitting your application.
+To determine whether an estimated expenditure is eligible, please contact the ministry at firstname.lastname@example.org before submitting your application.

 For additional detail on the above program requirements, please see a list of frequently asked questions.